-Theorem 4.1.
+Theorem 5.1.
 PD-REC is NP-complete even when

-- (i) m = 3, or - (ii) the input vote profile and district weights are given in unary.
+(i) m = 3, or

+(ii) the input vote profile and district weights are given in unary.

 Proof.
 This problem is clearly in NP.
-We give separate hardness proofs for the case m = 3 (part (i)) and for the case where the input is given in unary (part (ii)).
+We give separate hardness proofs for the case m = 3 (part (i)) and for the case where the input is given in unary (part (ii)); again, the problem becomes polynomial-time solvable if both of the constraints (i) and (ii) are satisfied (Theorem 5.2).

 Part (i).
-We use the same reduction as in the proof of the first part of Theorem 3.1.
+We use the same reduction as in the proof of the first part of Theorem 4.1.
 An important feature of this reduction is that all voters in each district vote for the same candidate.
 Thus, if we set the weight of each district to be equal to the number of voters therein, the proof goes through without change.